Hira Singh of Nabha: Rule

 As a result of Hira Singh's improvements, in 1877 Nabha was raised to a salute of 13-guns and Hira Singh himself was decorated with the Empress of India Gold Medal and knighted two years later with the GCSI.

 Photograph of Sir Hira Singh, the Raja of Nabha, taken by an unknown photographer in the 1890s.

 In 1894, Hira Singh was granted the title of Raja-i-Rajagan and in 1898 was granted a 15-gun personal salute.
 He attended the 1903 Delhi Durbar to mark the succession of Edward VII as Emperor of India, where he played an important part as one of the senior ruling princes present.
 He received the honorary rank of Colonel in the Army and was appointed a Knight Grand Commander of the Order of the Indian Empire (GCIE) in the 1903 Durbar Honours on 1 January 1903.
 He was made a Colonel of the 14th King George's Own Ferozepore Sikhs in the British Indian Army in 1904.

 Death and succession

 Only a fortnight before his death, Hira Singh was raised to the rank of Maharaja of Nabha.
 Hira Singh died at the Hira Mahal on Christmas Eve 1911, aged 68 after a four-decade reign.
 He was succeeded by his only son, Ripudaman Singh.

 Legacy

-Valentine Cameron Prinsep stated the following on Hira Singh after his death:
+Valentine Cameron Prinsep stated the following on Hira Singh: